 All up, the Peter Jackson Dashes dictated the polesitter on 22 occasions between Amaroo Park 1992 and Phillip Island 1994.

 So who were the big winners and losers, and how did the Dash affect drivers’ career stats?

 Anecdotally, Glenn Seton was always regarded as the driver worst affected by the draw for grid positions – ironic, given Peter Jackson was also his sponsor!

 The numbers back that up: in that period, Seton was the fastest qualifier on six occasions but drew the #1 card just twice and didn’t win any of the 17 Dashes he started.

 In fact, had the Dash not set grid positions, Seton would have taken six consecutive poles during the 1993 season, a feat that would have ranked him equal fourth on the list of championship pole position streaks!

-His crook record in the Peter Jackson Dashes is something Seton touches on in his upcoming book Seto: The Official Racing History of Glenn Seton, a 320 page hardcover book due out at the end of this year.
+His crook record in the Peter Jackson Dashes is something Seton touches on in his book Seto: The Official Racing History of Glenn Seton, available to buy in the V8 Sleuth Bookshop.